Acids Present in Fruits and Vegetables (Updated List)

 Acids Present in Foods [Infographic]

-The acids given in the list below are the most known acids present in food items, which are asked in all competitive exams under the General Science section.
+The acids in the list below are the most known food items asked in all competitive exams under the General Science section.

 Acids present in fruits and vegetables